Execution Insights & Guidance

 • Your initiative has executive visibility and little margin for error

-• Stakeholders need clearer communication and accountability
+• Stakeholders need clearer alignment and communication

-• A project has stalled or requires stabilization
+• Progress has slowed or requires stabilization

-• Governance and risk oversight are critical to success
+• Governance and risk oversight are critical

 Questions & Considerations